In 2026, What Medical Schools Require Casper?

 Whether or not you need to take the test depends on the schools you are applying to.

-Only certain schools require applicants to take a Casper test, but the list fluctuates each year.
+Only certain schools require applicants to take the Casper test, and the list fluctuates each year.

 What Medical Schools Require Casper?

-Currently, there are dozens of programs in the US that require Casper, as well as schools in Canada, the United Kingdom, Australia, New Zealand, and Qatar.
+Currently, dozens of programs in the US require Casper, as do schools in Canada, the United Kingdom, Australia, New Zealand, and Qatar.

 Allopathic (MD) Medicine